 Thus, the trailer arrangement is drastically different and shipping time and cost are decreased from 40 feet of continuous wall space to 20 feet of continuous good space.

-Given the range of trailer types and their adaptability, there are usually several ways to handle every situation.
+Given the range of trailer types and their adaptability, flatbed LTL carriers have several ways to handle every situation.

 This quick reference should help you determine the right trailer equipment for international shipments until you consult with your carrier.